Alerting overview

 ---|---|---|

-Real‑time | Draft invoices for the customer contain only decomposable line items (metrics that are possible to stream‑compute, e.g., SUM or COUNT ). | Seconds to minutes |
+Real‑time | Draft invoices for the customer contain only decomposable line items (metrics that are possible to incrementally compute, e.g., SUM or COUNT ). | Seconds to minutes |

-Batch | A non‑decomposable metric (e.g., COUNT DISTINCT , percentile metrics) is present that require scanning the full events dataset for the billing period. | Periodically, but Orb provides commercial add-ons on advanced and enterprise agreements that guarantee tight SLAs. |
+Periodic | A metric (e.g., COUNT DISTINCT , percentile metrics) is present that requires scanning the full events dataset for the billing period. | Periodically, but Orb provides an option for commercial add-ons on Advanced and Enterprise agreements that guarantee tight SLAs. |

 Creating a new alert or modifying an existing alert’s thresholds immediately invalidates the customer so the alert is re‑evaluated on the appropriate path, but this may take several minutes to complete.